 - Scope 1 Sewer Methane- emerging research shows that sewer methane emissions may be very significant, potentially on the same scale as a wastewater facility's total onsite process emissions (Willis 2017).
 However there are currently no standard approaches available to quantify this emission.
 These methods are however under development and are anticipated to be included in future versions of the GHG Inventory Tool. - Scope 3 Construction and Embodied Emissions- The GHG Inventory Tool is intended to cover operational emissions only (not one-time capital emissions). - Some treatment process types are not included.
-Users are encouraged to provide suggestions for improvement at https://weao.org/committees/climate-change/, as the Task Force intends to continuously improve the tool.
+Users are encouraged to provide suggestions for improvement by emailing ghgtool@weaocommittee.org, as the Task Force intends to continuously improve the tool.

-3.4.
+4.4.
 Notes on Using the Tool Outside Ontario